kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I started TA-ing the Matlab class, with office hours and TA hours pretty much on Thursdays.
 It's been a mix of showing up to two classes back to back, holding 2 hours of office hours and grading assignments. [ Sept to present ]
-- I gave a talk in my first week of attending classes for our CS Research Day, which included the faculty from our department and the Department Chair (how about that for your first week!) [ September ]
+- I gave a talk in my first week of attending classes for our CS Research Day, which included the faculty from our department and the Department Chair (how about that for your first week!) [ Sept ]
-- I gave another talk a week and a half later to our local CS Club on Google Summer of Code and Internships [ September ]
+- I gave another talk a week and a half later to our local CS Club on Google Summer of Code and Internships [ Sept ]
-- I am giving another (shorter) talk this Wednesday for our CS Club on Open Source projects involving Mathematics [ October ]
+- I am giving another (shorter) talk this Wednesday for our CS Club on Open Source projects involving Mathematics [ Oct]
-- I am attending the Google Developer Student Lead Summit in Sunnyvale (all expenses paid by Google) [ October ]
+- I am attending the Google Developer Student Lead Summit in Sunnyvale (all expenses paid by Google) [ Oct ]
-- I am giving another talk to a senior class on Interviewing, Job-hunting, Finances (basically life advice) [ October ]
+- I am giving another talk to a senior class on Interviewing, Job-hunting, Finances (basically life advice) [ Oct ]
-- I received a travel grant through the NSF to attend Sage Days, which is about contributing to SageMath, open source software for Computational Maths. [ November ]
+- I received a travel grant through the NSF to attend Sage Days, which is about contributing to SageMath, open source software for Computational Maths [ Nov ]

 ## I think this means I'm not doing *too* badly in my first semester